Jutta Urpilainen

 Jutta Pauliina Urpilainen (born 4 August 1975) is a Finnish politician.
 She was the first female chair of the Social Democratic Party of Finland, which she led from 2008 to 2014.
-She was the Minister of Finance of Finland from 2011 to 2014.
-Since 1 December 2019, she is the European Commissioner for International Partnerships in the European Commission led by Ursula von der Leyen.
+She was the Minister of Finance as well as the Deputy Prime Minister of Finland from 2011 to 2014.
+Between 2019 and 2024, she served as the European Commissioner for International Partnerships in the first von der Leyen Commission.
+Urpilainen was a candidate in the 2024 election for President of Finland, receiving 4.3% of the vote.

 Early life and education

 Born in Lapua, Southern Ostrobothnia, Urpilainen is the daughter of former politician Kari Urpilainen.
 She studied at the University of Jyväskylä, where she graduated with a Master's of Education in 2002.
 During her undergraduate studies, she spent an Erasmus year in Vienna.
 She worked as a school teacher until her election to Parliament.

 Political career

 Early beginnings

 Urpilainen served as president of the Young European Federalists of Finland in 2001.
 She joined the Kokkola city in 2001.

 Member of Parliament and party leadership

 Urpilainen was a member of Parliament for the Vaasa constituency from the 2003 national elections.
 In parliament, she was a member of the Committee on Education and Culture and a deputy member of the Finance Committee.
 In addition to her parliamentary work, she was also a member of the Advisory Council of the Finnish Institute of International Affairs.

 Urpilainen was elected as the chair of the Social Democratic Party in June 2008, succeeding former Deputy Prime Minister and Minister of Finance Eero Heinäluoma.
 She won on the second ballot, defeating former Minister for Foreign Affairs Erkki Tuomioja by 218 votes to 132.
 During her tenure from 2008 until 2014, support for the Social Democrats fell from 21 to 15.5 percent.
 However, in the 2011 elections, she returned the party to government after four years.